tracking-exposed/tracking.exposed/content/monthly/september-2019.md

 title: September 2019 report
 drafts: false
 date: 2019-09-30T15:01:21+01:00
-layout: page
+layout: monthly
-description: getting ready to new
+description: getting ready to new style, and quick deployment of new platforms
 ---

 * Released the new website https://tracking.exposed :) still under review right now, but can be consider published.